beestertime/beestertime.github.io/_posts/2022-01-07-the-letter.md

 * How to model changes over time
 * How to automatically push R code to github

 **R is a letter**, a neighbour residing between Q and S. In my field, it is a glamorized software.
-But this collection of strokes - one circular and two linear strokes - also marks the contagiousness of a virus that has changes the lives of thousands around the world.
+But this collection of strokes - one circular and two linear strokes - also marks the contagiousness of a virus that has changed the lives of thousands around the world.
 It represents the electrical activity within the hearts of those I love and care for.
-It is the phonetic sibling that asks me "Are you ready?", "Are you sure?", and on some days, "Are you okay?"
+It's a symbol with a phonetic sibling that asks me "Are you ready?", "Are you sure?", and on some days, "Are you okay?"